 Chair and moderators (3)

 Pádraig Floyd is an award-winning financial journalist who writes on personal finance subjects, particularly pensions, investments and workplace savings.
 A regular commentator on pensions and investment issues, Mr Floyd shares views via Twitter at @gogetemfloyd, his website www.moneyjourney.net and his Linkedin profile at bit.ly/padraigfloyd.
-He is a member-nominated trustee director of the Pearson Group Pension Plan and a committee member of the Association of Member-Nominated Trustees.
+He was a member-nominated trustee director of the Pearson Group Pension Plan and is a former committee member of the Association of Member-Nominated Trustees.

 Financial Times Live has a reputation for delivering very senior board level audiences to attend a wide range of world class thought-leadership events across the globe for nearly 40 years.
 This event has been produced to meet the needs of institutional investors, senior executives and other investment professionals, from:

 Within these areas limited places are available, free of charge, to the following professionals:

 Pension Scheme Managers